sagemath/sagewiki_to_gh-2022-10-10/prep/2011/sessions.md

 And of course feel free to ask any questions on the MAA list for the workshop, or support question on sage-support@googlegroups.com

-Office Hours are TBA, but the format will look like this.

  * Between introductory session and intensive sessions
 ||Date||Time (PDT)||Time (EDT)||Organizer||
 || Monday, 30 May || 8-10AM|| 11AM-1PM || Jason Grout ||